-Allows you to choose the VIRUS Warning feature for IDE Hard Disk boot sector protection.
+This option allows you to choose the VIRUS Warning feature for IDE Hard Disk boot sector protection.
 If this function is enabled and someone attempts to write data into this area, BIOS will show a warning message on screen and alarm beep.

-Disabled (default)No warning message appears when

-anything attempts to access the boot sector

-or hard disk partition tableEnabledActivates automatically when the system

-boots up causing a warning message to

-appear when anything attempts to access

-the boot sector of hard disk partition table
+Disabled (default)No warning message appears when anything attempts to access the boot sector or hard disk partition table.EnabledActivates automatically when the system boots up causing a warning message to appear when anything attempts to access the boot sector of hard disk partition table.